Free FEDEX 2-Day Shipping Orders $100+

 Before Birth

+The average puppy spends about 9 weeks developing inside the mother’s womb, developing in rows to one another.
 The puppies are attached to their mother by a placenta and that gives all the nutrients they need for a couple of weeks while in the development stage.

-Puppy Growth Timeline
+Puppy Growth Timeline Chart

-The puppy cannot manage his body temperature and he will need his mother's heat or an artificial heat source to properly maintain his body temperature.
+If they are feeling uncomfortable and suddenly cry, their mother will react by touching them towards her and licking her puppy for reassurance.
+The puppy cannot manage their body temperature and they will need their mother's heat or an artificial heat source to properly maintain their body temperature.

 Throughout this initial week, a lot will occur as the puppies begin to exhibit their personalities for the first time.
 Your puppy will also be able to stand and sit for the first time towards the end of the third week.
 The ears will be opened completely, and it is during this week that puppies interact with each other - growling, socialization, and wagging tails are often developed at this age.